 - If you want the most premium monitor available for AutoCAD work, the Dell U3818DW is the best of the best.
 It is definitely not cheap, but it will deliver the best performance possible.

 Who Should Get This?

-If you are someone who uses AutoCAD for your profession, be it in an architectural or engineering field, these monitors will be great for you.
+If you are someone who uses AutoCAD or other CAD software for your profession, be it in an architectural or engineering field, these monitors will be great for you.
 They are the perfect office monitor, with enough size and resolution to give you the control you need to work efficiently.